Tips for troubleshooting

 4. If applicable, a screenshot of the Run History and a failed run.

-Please also include the name of the automation and the name of the base where the automation resides.
-With this additional context, our team will better understand the issue and give you the best guidance possible.
+https://airtable.com/appj5bCcsVddSsCGa?automation=wflCnUr5VEhd2tkfa.
+With this URL our team will better understand the issue and give you the best guidance possible.